-From beautiful coastlines to a fascinating industrial heritage, Northern Ireland’s capital, Belfast, is a modern, vibrant and stylish city.
-Famous for being the birthplace of the RMS Titanic, Belfast offers visitors the chance to visit the Harland and Wolff shipyard and the fascinating Titanic Experience.
+From beautiful coastlines to a fascinating industrial heritage, Belfast is a modern, vibrant and stylish city.
+Famous for being the birthplace of the RMS Titanic, Northern Ireland's capital offers visitors the chance to visit the Harland and Wolff shipyard and the fascinating Titanic Experience.
 Only in Belfast can the Titanic story be traced to its source, and the excitement of an era when the city was at the height of its powers relived.
-[ReadMoreMob]

-Belfast is also perfectly placed to discover the stunning Giant's Causeway, Northern Ireland's only UNESCO-listed World Heritage Site.
-This incredible natural wonder is steeped in myths and legends.
+Belfast is also perfectly placed to discover the stunning Giant's Causeway, Northern Ireland's only UNESCO-listed World Heritage Site and an incredible natural wonder steeped in myths and legends.

 The Giant’s Causeway